PrishalRadia/Kaggle-Loan-Approval/README.md

 # Introduction
 This project uses the following loan approval dataset from Kaggle https://www.kaggle.com/datasets/architsharma01/loan-approval-prediction-dataset
-In this project we develop a machine learning classifcation model to predict the approval status of a loan with 98% accuracy and f1-score=0.98.
+In this project we develop a machine learning classifcation model using Scikit-learn in Python to predict the approval status of a loan with 98% accuracy and f1-score=0.98.

 # Exploratory Data Analysis
 We initially check the data for missing values, which this dataset has none, get a list of the features and get the summary statistics for the data.